eclipse-sumo/sumo/docs/web/docs/netedit.md

   phases of the current plan will be affected

 You can also change the state by editing the phase table directly.

+#### Joined Traffic Lights
+To edit the program of a joined traffic light, any of its junctions can be clicked in traffic light mode.
+This will cause connections from all controlled junctions to be highlighted.

+To create a joined traffic light you need to use inspect mode:

+- make all junctions controlled by a traffic light
+- set their 'tl' attribute (traffic light id) to the same value

 ![](images/GNETLS.png)General view of the TLS frame